 Small (2-quart or so) saucepan with a lid

-1. Measure the Rice and Water: For most rice, use a 1:2 ratio of one cup of rice to two cups of water.
+Measure the rice and water: For most rice, use a 1:2 ratio of one cup of rice to two cups of water.
 Measure a half cup of uncooked rice per person and scale this ratio up or down depending on how much you're making.
 Some rice varieties will need a little less or a little more water as it cooks, so check the package for specific instructions.

-2. Boil the Water: Bring the water to boil in a small sauce pan.
+Bring the water to a boil: Bring the water to boil in a small saucepan.
 Rice expands as it cooks, so use a saucepan large enough to accommodate.
 A 2-quart saucepan for one to two cups of uncooked rice is a good size.

-3. Add the Rice: When the water has come to a boil, stir in the rice, salt, and butter (if using), and bring it back to a gentle simmer.
+Add the rice: When the water has come to a boil, stir in the rice, salt, and butter (if using), and bring it back to a gentle simmer.

-4. Cover and Cook: Cover the pot and turn the heat down to low.
+Cover and cook: Cover the pot and turn the heat down to low.
 Don't take off the lid while the rice is cooking — this lets the steam out and affects the cooking time.

-5. Turn Off the Heat and Remove the Lid: When the rice is done, turn off the heat and take off the lid.
-Fluff the rice with a spoon or a fork, and let it sit for a few moments to "dry out" and lose that wet, just-steamed texture.
+Remove the lid and fluff: Fluff the rice with a spoon or a fork, and let it sit for a few moments to "dry out" and lose that wet, just-steamed texture.

 Serve the rice: Leftover rice keeps well in the fridge for several days, so you can make extra ahead to serve later.